Induced Polarization (IP) MethodBack to Techniques

 - Safe and efficient acquisition of low-noise, high-volume data sets

 - Calibration, sensitivity, and data-rich surveys enhance accuracy of the final models

 - Initial 2D and 3D resistivity models using inversion

-- From voids to massive sulphides, and aquifers to shale
+- From voids to massive sulfides, and aquifers to shale

-- Proprietary safety procedures and purpose-built technologies assure a safer working environment for our field teams.
+- Proprietary safety procedures and purpose-built technologies assure a safer working environment for field teams

 - Mesh networking technology provides real-time monitoring of system health and data quality

 - Injection point monitoring (IPM) of the current waveform and time series recording drive data accuracy and sensitivity to enhance confidence in the final resistivity imaging

 - Proprietary signal processing routines produce low-noise final data

 - The fully distributed array architecture allows for full flexibility in survey design and implementation and makes the system scalable